 The Secret Garden

 The secret garden is a hidden area located near the top of the castle, and is accessed by climbing up the side of the castle.
 However, the ascent is long and only veteran players will be able to reach this area due to the high level of grip required to reach the top successfully.
 Although there isn't much to do here, the fruit in the garden will decrease the player's health and grip meter when eaten.
-Reaching the secret garden is truly a great feat, one which will impress friends, family, and lovers for years to come.

 Increasing Grip and Health Meters